Furnace Repair Checklist

 - Swap out the batteries if the display is empty.
 If the digital monitor is messed up, the thermostat might need to be swapped out.

 - Make certain that the control is switched to “heat” instead of “off” or “cool.”

 - Ensure the program is showing the right day and time and is set to “run.”
 If you’re having trouble getting out of the schedule, adjust the temperature by using the up/down arrows and holding the “hold” button.
-This will force the heat to ignite if thermostat settings are an issue.
+This will cause the furnace to ignite if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees above the temperature of the room.

 If your heating hasn’t started within a few minutes, ensure it has electricity by switching the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heater could be without power.